-Ahead of May 12th, we’ve put together this handy guide to help keep your business up to speed on how to prepare for the big day.
+Ahead of the event, we’ve put together this handy guide to help keep your business up to speed on how to prepare for the big day.
 Below you will find our top tips, including travel information and how to get involved.

 Get involved – We would love for your business to benefit from one of the UK’s largest events and there are a number of ways you can get involved.
 From spectator events to charity cheer points, or Vélo-themed decorations to special food and drink promotions, if you have something special planned for the day, get in touch!
 Why not take a look at some examples from past years for some inspiration.

 Get support through our Community Celebration Programme – Vélo Birmingham & Midlands is committed to helping local businesses and our Community Celebration Programme has been set-up to provide advice and support to businesses, communities or local clubs wanting to put on a special event or activation on the day.
 This is a fantastic opportunity to create a fun, inclusive and community-spirited occasion that will help you generate exposure and revenue for your business.
 More information can be found here.

 Get featured on our website – If you are a business along the route and inviting the local community and/or spectators to watch from your business, send an email to firstname.lastname@example.org to be added to our Spectator page .